davidson16807/tectonics.cpp/README.md

 # tectonics.cpp
 ## A C++ library for simulating worlds

-**libtectonics** is a header-only C++ library that's intended to supplant the backend to [tectonics.js](http://davidson16807.github.io/tectonics.js/).
+**tectonics.cpp** is a header-only C++ library that's intended to supplant the backend to [tectonics.js](http://davidson16807.github.io/tectonics.js/).
 It contains only the best parts of tectonics.js - the parts that either have proven out over time or have emerged with confidence as replacements through good design.

 This library is not just designed for use by tectonics.js.
 Numerous space simulators can make use of the functionality here.
 The components here are lightweight and loosely coupled.
 Parts of the library can be easily taken out, mixed and matched, and modified.
 The library is also rigorously covered by unit tests.
 It's a shame really if this library only gets used once.